 Undertake and Publish a National Long-Term Prosperity Study.

 The Prosperity Study is Canada’s first inclusive on-line national long-term multi-generational study of 10,000 women in all socio-economic groups.
 It will uncover and share practical solutions that will provide insights to our employers and policy-makers on actions that need to be taken to improve gender equality.
 It will also enable women to learn from one another to increase their employment income and well-being.
 This matters more than ever: gender parity has a fundamental bearing on whether or not economies and societies prosper.

 Track Households’ Perspectives on the New Economy.

 Canadians' Households’ Perspective on the New Economy is quantitative research that will look at prevailing attitudes and COVID-19 impacts on women's skills development, workforce trajectories and work/life integration to formulate policy.

-Inspired by the iconic Rosie the Riveter, the Campaign is Canada’s first post-WWII campaign to inspire Canadians to re-set their working and personal lives to create a “better normal.”
-It will focus on inspiring women to join and stay in the workforce thanks to increased opportunity and child care/elder care support, their partners to share household responsibilities more equally and their employers to increase advancement opportunities and achieve gender parity at all levels of their organizations.
+Inspired by the iconic Rosie the Riveter, the Rosie the Riveter-Inspired Initiative launched Canada’s first post-WWII campaign to inspire Canadians to re-set their working and personal lives to create a “better normal.”
+It focuses on inspiring women to join and stay in the workforce thanks to increased opportunity and child care/elder care support, their partners to share household responsibilities more equally and their employers to increase advancement opportunities and achieve gender parity at all levels of their organizations.

 This Initiative will track women in executive roles, senior management roles and in the pipeline to senior management within Canada’s largest 500 public companies, crown corporations and multi-national subsidiaries.
 Through this inclusive research, we will shine a light on women who also identify as Indigenous, women of colour, persons with disabilities and/or LGBTQ2+.
 This data, currently not being compiled, will increase e transparency, accountability, and inform policies and best practices around gender equality and succession planning.